-Calibration From Scratch Using Rust: Part 3 of 3
+Calibration From Scratch Using Rust, Part 3: Application in Rust

-In Part I and Part II of our series, we covered the theory, principles, mathematics, and some of the code required to create your own camera calibration module.
+In Part 1 and Part 2 of our series, we covered the theory, principles, mathematics, and some of the code required to create your own camera calibration module.
 If you have not yet read Part I and II, we strongly recommend doing so to ground yourself in these elements before exploring Part III, where we apply this to creating a model.

-Because the Tangram Vision SDK is written in Rust (with wrappers for C and ROS, of course), we'll demonstrate how to create a calibration module in Rust.
+Because the Tangram Vision codebase is written in Rust, we'll use that to demonstrate how to create a calibration module.
 We’ll be using the NAlgebra linear algebra crate and the argmin optimization crate.
 You can follow along here, or with the full codebase at the Tangram Visions Blog repository.
 Let's get started.

 Generating Data